wacoo/blog-front-ruby-rails/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-- This project is based on a template from Microverse full-stack web development school curriculum.
-You can find the template <a href="https://github.com/microverseinc/curriculum-template-databases">here</a>.
-Make sure you have access rights to the template.
 - I  want to thank all my clients for their patronage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>